From Dr. Z - Carpal tunnel syndrome specialist

 But a night brace will keep the hand in the “neutral position” - which is essential y straight.
 That position maintains the carpal tunnel passageway in the widest anatomical shape.
 And that shape gives the median nerve a bit more “breathing room”.

-When choosing a night brace, never use one that has a metal spine on the palmar surface (see picture above).
+When choosing a night brace, never use one that has a metal spine on the palmar surface (see picture).
 If it has one, it’s not a certified carpal tunnel brace.

 Most importantly, never wear a wrist brace during the day while your hand is working or playing.
 There are two reasons for this:

 Perhaps the strongest remedy for relieving carpal tunnel symptoms is myofascial release massage.
-The technique produces 3 crucial results which are necessary for healing.
+The technique produces 3 crucial results which are necessary for healing at any stage of carpal tunnel syndrome.
 This therapy:

 Myofascial release massage physically stretches and forces the flexor tendons in multiple directions simultaneously.
 Essentially, it “kneads” the skin and underlying tissues.